18kimn/imf_loans/content/text/raw/proposal.md

 ### My project

-My project seeks to explore the racial logic embedded in SAPs, rejecting the exterior colorblindness of contemporary financial loans by questioning the racial assumptions they make and the world-reordering consequences they bring forth.
+My project seeks to explore the racial logic embedded in the IMF's SAPs.
 This will begin with Paula Chakravartty and Denise da Silva's collection _Race, Empire, and the Crisis of the Subprime_.[@chakravarttyAccumulationDispossessionDebt2012a] They note that while Marxist geographer David Harvey's theory of _accumulation by dispossession_